antarctica/PolarRoute/docs/source/sections/ipython_notebooks.rst

         config = json.load(f)

-The digital enviroment **`Mesh`** object can then be initialised.
+The digital environment **`Mesh`** object can then be initialised.
 This mesh object will be constructed using parameters in it configuration file.
 This mesh object can be manipulated further, such as increasing its resolution through further splitting, adding additional data sources or altering is configuration parameters using functions listed in the :ref:`Methods - Mesh Construction` section of the documentation.